Skip to content

 podman push $OVN_IMAGE

-You might also have to work around an issue where br-int is added by OVN, but the necessary files in /var/run/openvswitch are not created until Open vSwitch is restarted - see here for more details.
-This only happens on the master, so let's pre-create br-int there:
+Before starting OVN-Kubernetes, work around an issue where br-int is added by OVN but the necessary files in /var/run/openvswitch are not created until Open vSwitch is restarted (see Issues / workarounds).
+This only matters on the master, so pre-create br-int there:

 ovs-vsctl add-br br-int